-Assessment and population specific VI-SPDAT is generated in HMIS for all households experiencing homelessness and seeking assistance.
+Assessment and population specific assessment is generated in HMIS for all households experiencing homelessness and seeking assistance.
 Households will be assessed every 90 days until exiting the coordinated entry system.

-Step 2: Housing Match- Information gathered from the HUD Assessment and VI-SPDAT are used to determine which housing intervention is the most appropriate to meet the needs of the household.
+Step 2: Housing Match- Information gathered from the HUD Assessment and local assessments are used to determine which housing intervention is the most appropriate to meet the needs of the household.
 HMIS will automatically complete this step of the process.

-Step 3: Prioritization- Once the appropriate housing intervention is determined households are placed on Homebase with the most vulnerable at the top.
-HMIS automatically compiles this list according to the information provided through the HUD Assessment and VI-SPDAT and in accordance with the Continuum's priority ranking.
+Step 3: Prioritization- Once the appropriate housing intervention is determined households are sorted with the most vulnerable receiving priority.
+HMIS automatically compiles lists according to the information provided through the HUD Assessment and local assessments and in accordance with the Continuum's priority ranking.

 Step 4: Housing Navigation- Housing Navigators will work with households at the top of the list.
 The Navigator can be one of the following: a designated Coordinated Entry Housing Navigator; the Outreach Worker; the initial Housing Assessor; or the Housing Case Manager of the program providing housing.
 The Housing Navigator begins the process of preparing for housing.
-This process may include but is not limited to the following activities: obtaining id, security cards, homeless verification documents, and beginning search for a housing unit.
+This process may include but is not limited to the following activities: obtaining ID, security cards, homeless verification documents, and beginning search for a housing unit.
 When necessary, Housing Navigators will assist with securing the housing unit, application fees, and security deposits.

-Step 5: Referral- As program openings become available, Housing Navigators will connect households to housing programs.
-Navigators will assist in scheduling initial housing intake appointments and will accompany households to all housing appointments, serving as the household's advocate.
+Step 5: Referral- As program openings become available, Housing Navigators will connect households to housing program options.
+Navigators will assist in scheduling initial housing intake appointments and will serve as the household's advocate.